 One of the first insights developed by our team was that any seal is always leaking.
-The question thus, is not whether a particular configuration will or will not successfully seal, but a what will the leakage rate be.
+The question thus is not whether a particular configuration will or will not successfully seal, but what will the leakage rate be.
 We built lab instrumentation to characterize leakage rates of various sealing solutions.
 Data from this instrument has informed our theory development.

 The multi-physics theory developed by us combines two obvious kinds of physics — solid mechanics and fluid mechanics — to create a theory of seals.

 The solid mechanics is used to compute the deformation of the seal given the geometries and the forces.
 Since one of the forces acting on the seal is fluid pressure, the solid mechanics has to be coupled to the fluid mechanics.

 The fluid mechanics of sealing has two aspects.
 The first aspect is that of leakage mass balance.
 Given various leakage pathways, and a characterization of each, what is the total leakage rate that can be achieved.
 This model turns out to be similar to a model from electrical engineering: the discharge of capacitors through a network of resistances.
 The main mathematical difference is that the resistances in a sealing “network” are non-linear.